 Some companies pay 100% of employees’ health plan premiums, but most require a fixed amount deducted from your paycheck.
 Familiarize yourself with the fine print on your employer’s health care plan and decide which one suits you best if there’s more than one option.

-Step 3: Find a Plan Through Private Marketplace
+Step 3: Find a Plan Through a Private Marketplace

 If your employer doesn’t offer health care coverage, you can look through the private insurance marketplace.
-Here's what factors you should consider when comparing
+Here are some factors you should consider when comparing health plan options.

 How Much Does the Plan Cost?

 Plan costs vary depending on what’s included.
 Many private insurance companies offer a variety of plan types and costs, so do some comparing.
 If you buy an insurance plan that’s compliant with the ACA, you’ll save money in the form of tax credits.

 Basic health insurance plans offer lower premium costs but may charge some a la carte features for services like lab tests, office visit copays and deductibles.
 Do your research before you sign up for any health insurance plan to see what’s covered and what’s not.

 What Type of Health Insurance Plan Do I Need?